 Successful applicants will be notified of their acceptance by the REU program director and, at the same time, informed about the names of their assigned mentors.
 We will match each intern as closely as possible with a faculty member whose research suits the student’s interests.
-After arriving in Hawaii, interns will work with their faculty mentors to develop individual research projects that the interns will carry out during the 10-week internship.

 Flight and housing arrangements will be made for you in Honolulu by our Program Assistant, who will contact you by e-mail.
 For out of town applicants, you will be met on arrival at Honolulu International Airport and taken to the campus housing.

 Student Faculty Match-up